 Hello, Universe by Erin Entrada Kelly

 We were in between the books my son wanted to read but were not yet out, so I presented him with my pile of TBR Newbery books.
 He chose this one because it won the Newbery.
-We need to finish this book but the slow start has pulled it further down on his pile. [chapter book, ages 9 and up]
+We need to finish this book but the slow start has pulled it further down on his pile.
+Personally though, she’s an amazing author and I highly recommend her books! [chapter book, ages 9 and up]

 Refugee by Alan Gratz